davidtom/goal_highlights/notes.md

 ##TODO##
+- Make sure domains are being saved!
+I think adding h.save to APIcontroller line 67 should fix the issue
 - incorporate players into database; use apis to match
 - create data flow to be alerted when unmatched players and teams are added
 - seed some teams myself from api